1. Home

 • stiff or rawhide noseband straps

-• a lever action function (e.g. the hackamore, where pressure applied to the chin and/or behind the ears through rein pressure)
+• a lever-action function (e.g. the hackamore, where pressure applied to the tongue, the chin and/or behind the ears through rein pressure)

-Riders who feel that they need to use tie-downs and/or other restrictive riding gear due to their horses’ behaviour could consider seeking advice from a qualified horse trainer who uses gentle and positive training techniques.
-Many behaviour problems can be addressed through good training rather than restrictive gear.
+Riders who feel that they need to use tie-downs and/or other restrictive riding gear due to their horses’ behaviour should consider seeking advice from a qualified horse trainer who uses gentle and positive training techniques.
+Many behaviour problems can be addressed through good training rather than severe and restrictive gear.

 Riders also need to develop an independent seat to minimise tension being applied to the reins in order to maintain balance.
 This can be achieved with the help of a qualified riding coach and structured practice on a suitably experienced and quiet horse.